+- Enteral formulas;

+- Parenteral nutrition formulations; and

-- Enteral formulas; and - Special food products for the dietary treatment of PKU.
+- Special food products for the dietary treatment of PKU.

-- Grocery store foods used by the general population; or - Food that is naturally low in protein, unless specially formulated to have less than one gram of protein per serving.
+- Grocery store foods including shakes, snack bars, used by the general population; - Additives such as thickeners, enzyme products, or - Food that is naturally low in protein, unless specially formulated to have less than one gram of protein per serving.